Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 ------

 Our Monitoring Rules, which have been introduced with v1.4.0, got a lot of interest and feedback.
-Apart from little fixes, this release brings many small related improvements.
-Thank your for all the input and also for some sponsored development days, which made this possible.
+Apart from little fixes, this release brings many related improvements.
+Thank your for all the good input, and also for some sponsored development days, which made this release possible.

+The UI now reflects our Check Command details.
+They can be configured divided by section or rule, and available options and used thresholds can be inspected.
+A global overview shows all current problems triggered by your configured rules and thresholds.

+InfluxDB-related issues have been fixed, and some more counters are now being shipped.
+More details about background daemon internals are visible in the UI, and you  can now restart the daemon with just two clicks.

-Many improvements related to our Check Plugins (and their configuration) took place.
-This is the first version providing a (full) German translation.
+The Icinga Director Import Source got new fields and filtering features.
+With this release, you can restrict your users to specific vCenters only.
+Last but not least, this is the first version providing a (full) German translation.

 ### Upgrading